miquella/vaulted/doc/vaulted-exec.1.md

   Configures the endpoint to use for SSH key signing.
 Currently only configured to work with HashiCorp Vault endpoints.

+`--ssh-signing-users`
+  Configures the users to sign SSH keys for when key signing is enabled.

 AWS KEY
 -------